 Agent Kris Wales: “People first.
 Always.”

 Real estate is a service industry.
 Agents are constantly in service to their buyers, sellers and fellow agents.
 That means agents must possess the following:

 - Ability to work well with others

 - Solid work ethic

 The takeaway?
-Inconsiderate, antisocial mavericks need not apply.
-If you’re not prepared to put the needs of others first on frequent occasion (which could mean answering the phone at 2 a.m., helping your clients move or counseling sellers through a tough time), real estate may not be the field for you.
+Mavericks need not apply.
+If you’re not prepared to put the needs of others first on frequent occasion (which could mean answering the phone at 2 a.m., helping your clients move or helping counsel military buyers and sellers through a VA loan), real estate may not be the field for you.

 Tip #2: Thrive on Self-Motivation

 Agent C.J.
 Johnson: “Write and follow a business plan.
 Run your desk like a business.
 You and only you control your success.”

 Teamwork is an important part of life as a real estate agent.
 Agents are in constant contact with clients, other agents, lenders, title agents and a litany of other professionals.